Economic Surplus Is Maximized In A Competitive Market When

 1. Marginal Benefit Equals Marginal Cost

 When MB = MC, resources are allocated efficiently.
-This means that the value society places on the last unit produced (MB) is exactly equal to the cost of producing that unit (MC).
-At this point, there is no way to reallocate resources to make society better off.
+What this tells us is the value society places on the last unit produced (MB) is exactly equal to the cost of producing that unit (MC).
+At this point, there is no way to reallocate resources to make society better off Worth knowing..

 • If MB > MC, it means that society values the last unit produced more than it cost to produce it.
 In this case, producing more of the good or service would increase economic surplus.